tunder56/twitchplays/README.md

 ###path 1
 1. download and extract the repo
 2. install dependiences and python
+3. make sure that the file called twitch plays connection is in the same folder as slectgame.py
-3. run slectgame.py
+4. run slectgame.py
-4. follow the instuctions in the program you should be good to go
+5. follow the instuctions in the program you should be good to go

 ###path 2